Saturday, May 23, 2026

 Lower Maintenance and Operating Costs

-String pinsetters have fewer moving parts, which means less wear and tear.
+String pinsetters have fewer moving parts, which means less wear and tear over time.
 Operators save money on labor, repairs, and replacement parts.
+Most commercial venues report maintenance costs 40–60% lower than equivalent free-fall installations.

 Space and Energy Efficiency

-A string pinsetter typically costs between $8,000 and $12,000 per lane.
-This includes the pinsetter unit itself but excludes installation and shipping.
+A commercial string pinsetter costs between $8,000 and $12,000 per lane for Chinese-manufactured systems (FOB), or $15,000–$22,000 per lane for major American and European brands.
+This covers the pinsetter unit itself and excludes installation, shipping, and lane infrastructure.

 Price Range for Commercial Bowling Centers